kineticstoolkit/kineticstoolkit_doc/html/_sources/python_arithmetics_and_variables.md

 ## 📄 Variables

-A fundamental concept in programming is the variable.
-A variable is some space in memory that can store a value.
-In Python, there is no need to declare or allocate variables.
-All you have to do to define a variable is to assign it a value using the `=` operator.
+The variable is a fundamental concept in programming.
+It is a space in memory where we store a value.
+In python, contrarily to other, static programming languages, there is no need to declare or allocate variables before using them.
+If we need a variable to store a value, we just define a name and assign a value to it using the `=` operator.
 For example, we could have two variables, `a` and `b`, that both store a different number:

 ```{code-cell} ipython3
 a = 4
 b = 3
 ```

-Now, we can refer to the value of a variable simply by referring to the variable name:
+Now, we can refer to the value of a variable by referring to the variable name:

 ```{code-cell} ipython3
 a + 1